akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 ...
 ```

+In the example above:

+1. _&lt;database\_name&gt;_ is set as the db scope.
+This will go in command objects put into MongoDB Wire protocol messages sent from here.
+It won't be changed there is another "use xxxxx" statement or something that implies it, like a _db.getSiblingDB(...)_ function.
+2. _db.getVersion()_ will create a <tt>buildinfo</tt> command as BSON object.
+Through javascript-interpreter-to-C++-code boundary and then the C++ driver library that is put that in wire protocol message message and send it the db server.
+The response travels those layers in reverse, finally ending with the <tt>buildinfo</tt> result in Javascript object, from which the _version_ property is picked and printed.
+3. _db.serverStatus()_ is a helper function that executes _db.adminCommand({serverStatus: 1})) instead.
+I.e. this time the BSON object being packed and set is _{serverStatus: 1}_ compared to _{hostinfo: 1}_.
+At the return the whole object (rather than just one scalar value property) is pretty-printed onto the terminal output.
+4. A similar pattern at first to the last two comands, just that a _{find: "database\_name.collection\_name"}_ BSON object is being sent.
+However this time there will be a cursor with results.
+Through the driver API each document in the cursor results will be passed separately with each iteration of the cursor.
+If more results need to be fetched from the server side <tt>getMore</tt> requests holding the cursor id value from the <tt>find</tt> command's result will be sent and read repeatedly until the cursor is exhausted (or times out) on the server side.

+#### Ever-present db namespace

+The sent commands always includes a database namespace.
+You can change it at will ("use _another\_db\_name_") so it is variable, but it can't be empty/null.
+Default is "test".

+Some commands don't logically require a db namespace &ndash; eg. isMaster, addShard, replSetGetStatus &ndash; but they won't work unless it is set to "admin".
+Many a time I've had those fail until I typed "use admin" and tried again.
+Some like isMaster you don't notice because you're probably never call it except by the a shell helper function (_db.isMaster()_) that sets it.

+_Crystal ball gazing:_ Having said all this it isn't out the question that what is unnecessary will be removed in the future.
+The [OP_MSG](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/#op-msg) message format in particular doesn't require or even permit a db namespace in the network fields, so once older messages formats stop being supported some rationalization is possible.
+E.g. the db server (mongod or mongos) could just silently ignore the db name scope from the client when it is a command such as isMaster, serverStatus, etc.

+### Explicit db connection objects

+You don't have to use the "db" global var if you don't want to.
+You can manually create other live MongoDB connections objects with <tt>connect(&lt;conn_uri&gt;)</tt>, or <tt>new Mongo(&lt;conn_uri&gt;)</tt> and give those whatever variable name you like.
+It would be an untypical way to use the mongo shell however.

 **TODO** expand on what the wire protocol traffic is for all commands in the example above.

 ### Recap